tlp19/Notisound-app/README.md

 This app is to be used in conjunction with a compatible device.
 Once you have set-up your device and added it to the app, you will receive notifications for specific sound events happening in your home.

-For exemple, you could put your device next to your interphone and receive notifications on your phone whenever your doorbell rings.
+For example, you could put your device next to your interphone and receive notifications on your phone whenever your doorbell rings.
 This can also be used for a growing list of other sound events, such as fire alarms going off.

 ## What/who is it for?